-Credit card issuers look at more than just the type of delinquency.
+Credit card issuers look at more than just the type of delinquency on your credit report.
 They also consider how long it’s been since you were last delinquent.

 You Have a Charge-Off on Your Credit Report

 You Have a Thin File or Limited Credit History

-You could be denied if you've never had credit before or if you don't have much experience with credit.
-If you don’t have at least one account that’s been active in the past six months, FICO can’t generate a credit score for you.
-Without a credit score, the credit card company is more likely to deny your application.
-If you're just starting out with credit, consider a secured credit card or student credit card.
+Your credit report must contain at least one account that’s been active in the past six months for FICO to generate a credit score for you.
+Without a credit score, the credit card company is more likely to deny your application because it can't gauge your creditworthiness.

-10You're Not Old Enough to Get a Credit Card
+You're Not Old Enough to Get a Credit Card

 You Didn't Completely Fill out the Application